thaynes43/thaynes43.github.io/docs/home-ops/volsync-with-templates.md

 ```

 > **NOTE** Will have to get rid of the stuff I am switching to the templates and re-create the volumes

-Some renovate stuff:

-1. If you use regex you need https://github.com/joryirving/home-ops/blob/main/.github/renovate/customManagers.json5